bajamircea/bajamircea.github.io/_posts/2022-11-02-const-ref-member-yes.markdown

 We've just seen that we wanted to store the used interfaces as references and not mark them `const`, and [we criticised const usage in that context][constrefno].
-Before hurrying to create a simplistic, but wrong, rule that member references are should not be `const`, let's look at an example where a `const` reference member is good.
+Before hurrying to create a simplistic, but wrong, rule that member references should never be `const`, let's look at an example where a `const` reference member is good.